Seen as we explored the back streets of Phuket in Thailand.

-Yesterday morning, we were booked on a “June Bahtra” cruise, which would take us across the Phang-Nga Bay in a traditional Junk boat, from where we would transfer to a long tail, to see the Grotto Cave, Sea Gypsy village and James Bond Island, arriving back at 5-30 in the afternoon.
+When I saw that this week’s WordPress Photo Challenge is ‘saturated’, I was reminded of a boat trip we did last year when we were on holiday in Phuket.
+We expected to have the same great weather we enjoyed whilst there in 2006, but unfortunately, Mother Nature decided otherwise.
+On this most memorable day, we were booked on a cruise, which was to take us across the Phang-Nga Bay in a traditional Junk boat, from where we would transfer to a long tail, to see the Grotto Cave, Sea Gypsy village and James Bond Island, supposedly arriving back at 5-30 in the afternoon.

-As we approached the Marina, the boats all looked very sombre against the grey water and even darker sky.
+After an early breakfast during which we dubiously surveyed the deep grey skies and dripping rain through the dining room windows, we clambered into our minibus.
+As we approached the marina, the boats all looked very sombre against the grey water and even darker sky.
 When I saw the photo, I wondered why it was in black and white, but then realised that this was exactly how it had looked.

 I hurried towards our boat, hoping to beat the rain which was starting up again.

-By the time we got on board, it was teeming down.
+By the time we got on board, it was teeming down, and I was already quite saturated.
 The leaking roof had been patched with sticky tape which was coming apart, so that water was dripping onto the table in front of our seat, and splashing all around.
-I was a bit unhappy about that, but I shouldn’t have worried, as that water was absolutely nothing, compared with what was to follow later.
+I wasn’t too happy about that, but as it turned out, this was to be the least of our problems.
 As you can see, plastic sheeting was rolled down at the sides of the boat.
-This obscured our view somewhat, but rather that, than get drenched.
-Beach towels were handed out in case we wanted to go swimming later, and came in very useful to wrap around ourselves to keep dry whilst on board.
-We soon got under way, and it wasn’t long before the islands loomed up in the grey rainy mist, but even on such a gloomy day, they are still very spectacular.
+This obscured our view somewhat, but rather that than get drenched.
+Beach towels were handed out in case we wanted to go swimming later, which wasn’t going to happen, but they came in very useful to wrap around ourselves against the wind and rain.
+We soon got under way, and it wasn’t long before the islands loomed up in the grey rainy mist.
+Even on such a gloomy day, they were still spectacular.

 We sailed up to take a closer look at the caves formed by the sea’s erosion of these amazing limestone formations.